STANDARD OPERATING PROCEDURES

 a: Wash cups, glasses, coffee pots.

-c: Instructions are on inside of cabinet door above coffee opts in Advent Hall
+c: Instructions are on inside of cabinet door above coffee pots in Advent Hall

-8) Turn off lights for waterwall and font (inside utility closet in narthex)
+8) Turn off lights for the waterwall and font (inside utility closet in narthex)

-9) Leave pumps for waterwall and font on.
+9) Leave pumps for the waterwall and font on.

-10) Check thermostats to see that they are off or on Auto.
+10) Check thermostats to see if they are off or on Auto.

 11) Lock office doors (front and back)

-12) Check back exit in Advent Hall; make sure door has latched.
+12) Check the back exit in Advent Hall; make sure the door has latched.

 13) Release panic bar on front door with Allen wrench (kept on top of thermostat in entryway)

-14) Make sure door closes properly and latches.
+14) Make sure the door closes properly and latches.